 In addition, the guidance for spined loach also addresses spatial extent, age of the fish caught, population density, the number of young fish caught, licensing, access to sites and the physical habitat in which they live.

-If you have any queries, please contact Dr Adrian Williams, director.
+If you have any queries, please contact Dr Adrian Williams, managing director.

 Alternatively you can email us here.
 Or call 0161 442 8938.